Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Dental emergencies typically come in two forms.
 The first category is emergencies caused by sudden injuries, often from sports or an accident.
 The other category includes serious issues that have been developing for a long time because of poor oral hygiene or bad chewing habits.
 Thankfully, our team here at Saginaw Dental is well-prepared and well-equipped to handle whatever type of dental emergency you or your loved one may be facing.
 As soon as you can, give us a call so we can help you take the appropriate next steps.
 If you experience any of the following emergencies, don’t hesitate to get in contact with us!

-Keep in mind that the cost of treatment can be difficult to determine until we get a chance to examine your condition.
 For example, while minor tooth pain caused by decay may only require a thorough cleaning and a dental filling, more severe emergencies like cracked or avulsed teeth may require extraction, which comes with its own unique costs.
-During your visit, we’ll carefully examine your dental emergency and provide recommendations that best get you out of discomfort and restore your smile.
+Rest assured, we’ll carefully examine your dental emergency and provide recommendations that best get you out of discomfort and restore your smile at your visit.

 While we always love seeing our patients at Saginaw Dental, it’s better to prevent dental emergencies than to deal with them.
 Luckily, there are a few excellent ways to drastically reduce your chances of experiencing a dental crisis.
 Here are a few habits you can adopt to preserve your oral health, prevent painful oral infections and injuries, and spare yourself the expense of having to treat preventable dental conditions.
 For more information, please contact our staff online.